 Stop airborne sound transferring through a floor

 Insulating between the floor joists with acoustic insulation will reduce airborne sound transmission through wooden floors.
-Building Regulations stipulates using 100mm 45kg/m³ insulation between the floor joists as part of a separating floor solution to comply with Part E. For an increased level of soundproofing we would recommend using the DFM 100mm 80kg/m³ acoustic insulation slab, the higher density will reduce more airborne noise.
+Building Regulations stipulates 100mm 45kg/m³ insulation between floor joists as part of a separating floor to comply with Part E. For an increased level of soundproofing we would recommend using the DFM 100mm 80kg/m³ acoustic insulation slab.
+The higher density will reduce more airborne noise.
 Compliance with Part E does not mean sound will not transfer between the floors; using the higher density 80kg/m³ slab will block and absorb more airborne noise.
-Acoustic insulation should not be confused with rolls of thermal insulation which are lower in density, therefore do not offer the same level of sound insulation as the DFM slabs.
+Acoustic insulation should not be confused with rolls of thermal insulation which are lower in density.
+They do not offer the same level of sound insulation as the DFM slabs.

 DFM acoustic insulation can be fitted between floor joists, cut the slabs to size using a hand saw, cut them slightly larger than the opening so the slabs will friction fit between the floor joists, ensure the whole area is filled with insulation using any off cuts to fill any small gaps.
 Using this type of acoustic insulation below the floor will reduce all types of airborne noise.